 Any surround sound speaker can add a new level of detail to your favorite movies, but the best Dolby Atmos soundbars take surround sound to the next level by delivering a more immersive 3D audio experience with overhead channels.
 Think of Dolby Atmos as 4K for your ears.

 We’ve reviewed the best Dolby Atmos soundbars in real-world domestic situations just as they would be used at home, and ranked each based on their sound performance with all kinds of movies (including Dolby Atmos movies) and music, features, and value.
-To make sure you’re choosing the right model for your immersive TV sound needs, read on and find the perfect model for your room and pocket.
+To make sure you’re choosing the right soundbar for your immersive TV sound needs, read on and find the perfect model for your room and pocket.

 The best Dolby Atmos soundbars you can buy right now